Blender Hollandaise Sauce (Easy No Cook Hollandaise Sauce!)

 Instructions

-• Combine egg yolks, Dijon mustard and lemon juice in a blender.
+• Combine the 4 egg yolks, 1 teaspoon Dijon mustard and 1 tablespoon fresh lemon juice in a blender.
 Cover, and blend on high for 1-2 minutes.
 The mixture will blend and start to lighten.

-• Reduce blender speed and take out the middle stopped in the center of the lid.
-Slowly pour in butter in a steady stream while the blender is running.
-You might get a few spits and spatters.
+• Reduce the blender speed and take out the middle stopped in the center of the lid.
+Slowly pour in the melted ½ cup unsalted butter in a steady stream while the blender is running.

-• Continue to mix until sauce has thickened, which will happen within 1 minute.
+• Scrape down the side and continue to mix until sauce has thickened, approximately 1 minute.

-• Add salt and optional hot sauce or white pepper, pulse to blend.
+• Add the 1/4 teaspoon fine sea salt and optional ¼ teaspoon hot sauce or 1/4 teaspoon ground white pepper, pulse to blend.

-• Sauce will be semi-warm from agitation in the blender, but you can heat further by setting the whole blender in large bowl of hot water or place sauce in a double boiler sauce pan on low heat, stirring constantly.
+• The sauce will be semi-warm from agitation in the blender, but you can heat further by setting the whole blender in large bowl of hot water or place sauce in a double boiler sauce pan on low heat, stirring constantly.

 Nutrition